Rest in Bass: Critical reception

 The Needle Drop's Anthony Fantano awarded the album a light 7, saying it was "one of the most fully realized rage projects in recent memory."
-He referenced the frantic energy and blown-out sound design of the album as he praised Xaviersobased and Chuckyy features for introducing contrast and energy.
-Fantano did berate the album for repetition in texture and disjointed sequencing, but then praised Che for possessing "rockstar-level energy" and trying stuff within a very oversaturated subgenre.
+He referenced the frantic energy and blown-out sound design of the album as he praised Xaviersobased and Chuckyy's features for introducing contrast and energy.
+Fantano criticized the album for repetition in texture and disjointed sequencing, but also praised Che for possessing "rockstar-level energy" and experimenting within a very oversaturated subgenre of trap music.

 Bryson Paul of HotNewHipHop described the album as "Che's most audacious work yet."
 Elaina Bernstein of Hypebeast called the album the "epitome of rage-rap in the post-SoundCloud era."

-The Fader's Vivian Medithi claimed that Rest In Bass is an album which pulls influence from "rainbow-y EDM and nightcore vocaloid", he also wrote how the album takes a turn as it's much more darker and sharper compared to his previous works, writing how "sawtooth synths grating against open hi-hats and hollowed-out 808s, degraded samples mired beneath sludgy basslines and plodding drums."
-Medithi also wrote how Che often raps about death in his music, but RIB sees him go "full kamikaze".
-During The Fader's weekly music roundup, RIB was a standout album, and was one of the top five albums that music listeners need to listen to.
+The Faders Vivian Medithi described Rest in Bass as an album which pulls influence from "rainbow-y EDM and nightcore vocaloid".
+He also described the album as a darker and sharper departure from Che's previous works, noting "sawtooth synths grating against open hi-hats and hollowed-out 808s, degraded samples mired beneath sludgy basslines and plodding drums."
+Medithi also noted how Che often raps about death in his music, but RIB sees him go "full kamikaze".
+During The Faders weekly music roundup, Rest in Bass was a described as a standout album, and was listed as one of the top five new albums that music listeners need to listen to.

-Eden Tizard of The Quietus wrote how REST IN BASS "is a dizzying rush of overstimulated beats and frazzled synths".
+Eden Tizard of The Quietus wrote how Rest in Bass "is a dizzying rush of overstimulated beats and frazzled synths".
 He also wrote how the young rapper follows in the footsteps of "ATLien Playboi Carti in a chase for ever-escalating levels of extremity.
 He's a self professed rockstar, and a live wire hedonist."
+Additionally, for the music of the month, Tizard has Rest in Bass as one of the albums of July.

+Additionally, Pitchfork ranked "Rest In Bass" at number 39 on their Top 50 Best Albums of 2025.
+Complex ranked the album at number 29 on its equivalent list.